facelessuser/coloraide/docs/src/markdown/color.md

 ## Color Matching

-Color objects can take in raw data points with a color space name or CSS style inputs.
-This CSS style input logic is exposed via the `match` method.
+Color objects can take in raw data points or a CSS style string input.
+The string matching logic is exposed via the `match` method.
 By default, we can just give it a string, and it will return a `ColorMatch` object.
-The `ColorMatch` object will have the matched color as a `Color` object, and the start and end points it was located at.
+The `ColorMatch` object will have the matched color as a `Color` object, and the `start` and `end` points it was located at.

 ```pycon3
 >>> Color.match("red")